 Make a tide pool interactive notebook with your kiddos to help them visualize the tide coming in and going out leaving a tide pool.

 We are continuing our ocean theme this week, and the boys got to participate in our first science interactive notebook.
 If you are unfamiliar with interactive notebooks, it has become a popular trend where students take control of their learning by participating in note taking, strategic reading, or even foldables.
 I love how they allow the students to apply what they are learning in a fun, interactive way.
-Since they are in a notebook, it is easy for the students to go back through them and “review” their learning.
+Since they are in a notebook, it is easy for the students to go back to them and “review” their learning.

 Megan Hayes-Golding has a very informative post about using an interactive notebook.